Preview The Furry Detectives docuseries, and learn how reporting emerged against backlash

 Bad leadership and suppression

-Not everyone gives permission to abusers, and a lot of the extent was hidden before, but some complicit members did and still do.
+Not everyone gives permission to abusers, but some complicit members did and still do, and a lot of the extent of the abuse has stayed deliberately hidden for decades.
 This community has a faction of long-time members, who tacitly or even openly treat zoophilia as a harmless sexual identity, instead of a vector for abuse where there is no safe place for it.
 This situation existed since the 1990’s, before furry was in mainstream media at all.

 Some names are named at bottom.
 Example: the fandom’s longest sitting con chair since the 1990’s is a zoophile sympathizer who repeats their talking points, lies about it, drives attacks at people who dare criticize it, and has done it as a group co-runner with a zoosadist from the leaks.